atharvayeola/e-commerce_agent/README.md

 - Images on/off: We generated deterministic local thumbnails at one point, then rolled back.
 The grid now renders text-only for cleaner demos without misleading visuals.
 You can flip this anytime.

 Not yet or deferred:
-- Vector DB + re-ranking (pgvector/FAISS) – planned; stubs are structured to make this swap straightforward.
+- Persistent external vector DB (pgvector/FAISS) – the current RAG uses an in-process index; wiring it to pgvector is still future work.
 - Robust SERP and scraping – DuckDuckGo HTML fallback and basic extraction are demo-only.
 - A unified text-to-hints function – considered to align text and image flows; can be introduced behind a flag without changing the public API.
 - Classifier model weights in production – enabling ViT/BLIP requires `transformers`; we gate it via env vars to keep cold starts small.